isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Fix - Fixed an installation error in version 1.6.

 = 1.6 =
 * New - Save default options upon activation.
 * New - Delete our options upon plugin deletion.